Celebrating the Past…Cultivating the Future!

-“JMBC is a wonderful church family where God’s word has always been preached.
+“Jackson Memorial Baptist Church is a wonderful church family where God’s word has always been preached.
 The church is a praying, loving, caring, friendly, mission-minded church.
-It has always been there for me through sickness, death of family members and Clyde’s death.”
+It has always been there for me through every season of life.”

 In the latter part of 1904, at the suggestion of Rev. W.F.
 Fisher, then pastor of the Fourth Street Baptist Church, the trustees of that church and South Street Baptist Church, feeling a need for a Southern Baptist mission in Prentis Place, purchased two lots on the southeast corner of Elm Avenue and Lincoln Street for the purpose of erecting a building for such a mission.
 There being some discussion over the large number of trustees, the South Street members turned over their portion of the purchase to the Fourth Street Church.

 In 1905, the Fourth Street trustees purchased the one room Presbyterian Chapel on the southeast corner of Prentis Avenue and Randolph Street for the sum of $1000 and sold the property first bought for a mission.